Co-design in Complex Systems. Harness systems-aware co-design to create lasting social impact.

 This training program presents a Practice Framework for systems-aware co-design.
 This ethical and evidence-informed approach covers the key domains of systems change, co-design and social innovation: place, people, process, practice and principles.

 This much-loved program often sells out.
-It has been appreciated by public servants, researchers, designers and innovators working in a variety of organisations around the world, including Canada, USA, Qatar, Singapore, UK, Germany, Netherlands and Denmark, as well as Australia and New Zealand.
+It has been appreciated by public servants, researchers, designers and innovators working in a variety of organisations around the world, including Canada, Mexico, USA, Qatar, Singapore, UK, Germany, Netherlands and Denmark, as well as Australia and New Zealand.

 The course models how to effectively engage partners, staff and community members—and provides opportunities to connect with others doing inspiring work.